Using a Paint Sprayer to Stain our Deck

 Here’s another hiccup I ran into…

-The sprayer comes with a paint sprayer tip, but if you’re using semi-transparent stain (as I was) then be sure to buy the appropriate tip (this chart has more scoop on what kind of tip to use for each project).
+The sprayer comes with a paint sprayer tip, but if you’re using semi-transparent stain (as I was) then be sure to buy the appropriate tip (this post has more scoop on what kind of tip to use for each project).
 I didn’t realize that I was using the paint tip instead of the stain tip, so when I first started out the stain was coming out a little too thick.
 This made my first area of the deck a little heavy on the product and I had to get in there with a brush to control a few drips.

 Note: The Control Pro 130 comes with a 515 spray tip that is great for latex paint.
 If you’re applying a stain, you’ll need a 313 HEA spray tip for stains (sold separately) or 211 HEA spray tip for sealers (sold separately)